-The use of the name Debt Relief Options in the article and video is not a copyright violation and is permitted under “fair use” since the title falls squarely under Section 107 of the copyright law.
+The use of the name Debt Relief Options in the article and video is not a copyright violation.
+It is permitted under “fair use” since the title falls squarely under Section 107 of the copyright law.

 Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright. – Source

-In fact it could be argued that “debt relief options” is merely a generic and descriptive expression.
+In fact, it could be argued that “debt relief options” are merely a generic and descriptive expression.
 As I demonstrated in my story, it’s not even a registered assumed name for the company I wrote about.
 That was one of the issues I raised in the story.

-A search of YouTube shows there are at least 95 videos that use the term “debt relief options” in either their title or description and a Google search says there are 292,000 results.
+A search of YouTube shows at least 95 videos that use the term “debt relief options” in either their title or description, and a Google search says there are 292,000 results.

-If you search YouTube for another company name, like “Bank of America” there are 20,400 videos that use “Bank of America” in the title or description.
-Certainly if the use of the name of a company was a problem, even for non-journalists those videos would have been flagged and their accounts terminated as well.
+If you search YouTube for another company name, like “Bank of America,” there are 20,400 videos that use “Bank of America” in the title or description.
+Certainly, if the use of the name of a company were a problem, even for non-journalists, those videos would have been flagged, and their accounts terminated as well.

 I Admit the Video Was Silly